 Address: 1701 4th St SW, Albuquerque, NM 87102

 Another major contributing culture to New Mexico and Albuquerque is that of the area’s Hispanic settlers and those from south of the border.
 Hence, it’s only right that the National Hispanic Cultural Center is found right here in Albuquerque.

 The center is located on the banks of the Rio Grande in the southern part of Albuquerque, where a historic trade route to Mexico existed.
 Since 2000, the 20-acre site has been home to displays of art, music, dance, theater, cooking, history, and literature of Hispanic people.
-There are performance theaters, a museum, a library, and a genealogy center on the site.
+The site has performance theaters, a museum, a library, and a genealogy center.

-Most visitors to Albuquerque come here for the art museum or to see a performance, or for a special exhibition.
+Most visitors to Albuquerque come here for the art museum to see a performance or for a special exhibition.
 Check out their event calendar to see what’s happening during your visit.
-By the way – some excellent Mexican food can be found in this historically-Hispanic neighborhood!
+By the way – some excellent Mexican food can be found in this historically Hispanic neighborhood!

 7. Petroglyph National Monument

 Address: 6510 Western Trail NW, Albuquerque, NM 87120